 Just remember, things don’t always go our way.
-So, if the crowd still wish to sit in that awful bar then perhaps they will compromise moving on to another bar after a certain length of time, or suggest another place for the next time you head out.
+So, if the crowd still wish to sit in that awful bar, then perhaps they will compromise moving on to another place after a certain length of time, or they might suggest another place for the next time you head out.

-Maybe there’s something else you’d rather be doing with your time if you don’t get any positive outcome at all, but that’s down to them ignoring your wishes and nothing to do with you.
+Maybe there’s something else you’d rather be doing with your time if you don’t get any positive outcome at all, but that’s down to the crowd not being in alignment with your desires and nothing to do with you.